gguillotte/mdsrd5/mdsrd5.md

 During this spell's duration, you can use your action to assume a different form following the same restrictions and rules for the original form, with one exception: if your new form has more hit points than your current one, your hit points remain at their current value.

+#### Shatter

+*2nd-level evocation*

+**Casting Time:** 1 action

+**Range:** 60 feet

+**Components:** V, S, M (a chip of mica)

+**Duration:** Instantaneous

+A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
+Each creature in a 10-foot-radius sphere centered on that point must make a Constitution saving throw.
+A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
+A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

+A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.

+***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.

 #### Shield

 *1st-level abjuration*

-**Casting Time:** 1 reaction, which you take when you are hit by an attack or targeted by the magic missile spell
+**Casting Time:** 1 reaction, which you take when you are hit by an attack or targeted by the [*magic missile*](#magic-missile) spell

 **Range:** Self